dyvenia/elt_workshop/README.md

 Great for many things, but not yet for local data engineering development.

 ### 0b.
 [Windows only] Use WSL if possible
-Run `wsl --install` from an administrator Powershell or CMD to install it (you may need to [install it manually](https://docs.microsoft.com/en-us/windows/wsl/install-manual) on some Windows versions.
+Run `wsl --install` from an administrator Powershell or CMD to install it (you may need to [install it manually](https://docs.microsoft.com/en-us/windows/wsl/install-manual) on some Windows versions).
+This method will get the image and set the WSL version to two.
+You may still need to enable Docker integration as per below instruction (bullet point 3).

-If you've already installed WSL with Docker, it's enough to download and install the [Ubuntu image](https://www.microsoft.com/store/productId/9NBLGGH4MSV6) from Microsoft store.
+If you've already installed WSL when installing Docker, you have to:
+- download and install the `Ubuntu` [image](https://www.microsoft.com/store/productId/9NBLGGH4MSV6) from Microsoft store
+- set the WSL version to 2: `wsl --set-version Ubuntu 2`
+- enable DOcker in this Ubuntu image by checking the box next to `Ubuntu` in `Docker -> Settings -> Resources -> WSL integration`

 I recommend using [Windows Terminal](https://aka.ms/terminal) to run all commands in WSL.
 You can find my settings [here](https://gist.github.com/Trymzet/0e59608c6ed85f4d7808ee2cf57b67b7).
 Once set up, you can open WSL shell like this:

 ![image](https://user-images.githubusercontent.com/23084949/150587554-a7bc4412-914d-4496-bb36-2398f1456009.png)

+Once in the shell, type `sudo apt update && sudo apt install python3-pip`.

 ### 1. Install Git